Primes with a missing digit: distribution in arithmetic progressions and an application in sieve theory: Exponential sums over primes in arithmetic progressions

 \subsection{A general exponential sum estimate over primes in arithmetic progressions}

-In order to prove Propositions \ref{PropminorPrimeI}-\ref{expsemi} later on, we consider the following general exponential sum estimate.
-The idea is to reduce the exponential sum over primes in arithmetic progressions into Type I and Type II sums estimates via Vaughan's identity.
+We consider a general exponential sum estimate.
+Our key aim is to reduce the exponential sum over primes in arithmetic progressions into estimating Type I and Type II sums via the Vaughan identity.